scalalandio/chimney/docs/docs/troubleshooting.md

 a bugfix, it is also a breaking change so it has to be documented.
 The fix would be a manual resolution for all fields which now (correctly) fail due to the bugfix.

+## Compilation errors

+When some transformation cannot be generated with the information available to the library, it is perfectly normal that a macro would generate a compilation error with a message describing the issue.

+However, some compilation errors might seem unreasonable as everything seems to be configured correctly for a use case that is officially supported.

-## Recursive types fail to compile
+### Recursive types fail to compile

 Chimney attempts to avoid unnecessary memory allocations for good performance.